Cozy Peach Kitchen

 • More protein ideas: For more vegetarian protein otpions, try adding vegan chorizo, tempeh taco meat, air fryer chickpeas, or baked tofu.

-• More topping ideas include shredded cheddar cheese or vegan queso, pumpkin seeds, sweet corn, fajita veggies, sour cream, and diced onion.
+• More topping ideas include shredded cheddar cheese or vegan queso, quick pickled red onions, pumpkin seeds, sweet corn, fajita veggies, sour cream, and diced onion.
 Basically anything you would put on nachos goes well on these sweet potatoes.

 Looking for similar dishes?